In this guide

 | Stainless steel, carbon steel | Fiber 400W | 1064nm absorbed by metal; CO₂ wavelength reflects off bare metal |

-| Aluminum, brass, copper, titanium | Fiber 400W | Fiber wavelength couples into metal efficiently across all common alloys |
+| Aluminum, brass | Fiber 400W | Fiber wavelength couples into metal efficiently across common alloys |

 | Acrylic (clear, colored, cast) | CO₂ 80W | 10,600nm absorbed by organic materials; fiber beam passes through clear acrylic |